simonmichael/hledger/doc/MANUAL.md

 The `--width`/`-w` option adjusts the width of the output.
 By default, this is 80 characters.
-To allow more space for descriptions and account names, use `-w` to increase the width to 120 characters, or `-wN` to set any desired width (at least 50 recommended).
+To allow more space for descriptions and account names, use `-w N` to increase the width to N characters (the argument is required).
-Note, currently -w/--width can not have a space between flag and value ([#149](https://github.com/simonmichael/hledger/issues/149)).

 With a [reporting interval](#reporting-interval) register shows aggregated summary postings, within each interval: